TNTurnerLab/ACES/README.md

 	This is an empty folder generated for user to store all their input query files that will be ran currently or later.
 This is an optional folder however, if user decides to call file outside of this folder, they must include fill path to that file in config.json - "[query](#query)".

 --------------------------------------------------------------------------------------------------------------------------------
+1. Pull down ready to run docker image with the code provided below:

+    - $ docker pull tnturnerlab/vgp_ens_pipeline:latest
+        * This docker image is pre-built and needs no modifications to it, if user wishes to build their own image manually, follow steps in [Dockerfile](#Dock) with the provided dockerfile in this pipeline.

-1. Have all VGP species ‘*-unmasked.fa’ files, and '*.dna.toplevel.fa' species files from Ensembl pub/release-103 in the provided Genomes directory and unzip them.
+2. Have all VGP species ‘*-unmasked.fa’ files, and '*.dna.toplevel.fa' species files from Ensembl pub/release-103 in the provided Genomes directory and unzip them.

     * See file [DOWNLOADING VGP AND ENSEMBL SPECIES FILES](#DOWNF) for command line codes that will help achieve this.
     * Approximate download and unzip time for all genomes: 10 hours minimum

-2. Use or generate empty files corresponding to files named in [SUB-FILES GUIDE](#SUB_FILES_GUIDE) and put your query input files inside the pregenerated folder USER query Files.
+3. Use or generate empty files corresponding to files named in [SUB-FILES GUIDE](#SUB_FILES_GUIDE) and put your query input files inside the pregenerated folder USER query Files.

     * *** Files can be modified or changed based on user requirements***

-3. Configure all file pathways in file [config](#config_file).json.
+4. Configure all file pathways in file [config](#config_file).json.
 This file can be located in VGP SnakeFile Pipeline.

     * Reference FILES GUIDE: [config](#config_file).json
         * genomesdb: currently defaulted to VGP_AND_ENSEMBL_TOGETHER.txt, unless user wants to change it, this file will run all VGP and Ensembl genomes agaist users query sequence.